👋🏽 Profile

 Dissertation: Cell Non-Autonomous Regulation of Aging and Stress Responses in C. elegans

-- Built RNA-seq differential expression and pathway enrichment pipeline in R (STAR, DESeq2, clusterProfiler), identifying 42 differentially expressed genes after heat shock, including 1.9-fold upregulation of autophagy receptor gene sqst-1.
+• Built RNA-seq differential expression and pathway enrichment pipeline in R (STAR, DESeq2, clusterProfiler), identifying 42 genes with differential heat shock response, including ~2-fold upregulation of autophagy receptor gene sqst-1.

-- Established lifespan, thermotolerance, and RNAi workflows using novel C. elegans strains generated via genetic crossing; demonstrated autophagy-dependence of the survival phenotype via lgg-1 RNAi knockdown and Cox proportional hazards modeling.
+• Established lifespan, thermotolerance, and RNAi workflows using novel C. elegans strains; demonstrated autophagy-dependence via lgg-1 RNAi knockdown and Cox regression analysis.

 UCSF, Broad Center of Regeneration Medicine, Brack Lab